galasa-dev/galasa.dev/src/markdown-pages/why-galasa.md

 Test data is often in a state of flux, resulting in the breaking of existing tests and difficulty in snapshotting and data integrity.

-Galasa enables you to provision your own test data from scratch or find valid test data within an existing data lake.
-Test data is locked within the Galasa framework whilst in use, so that it cannot be corrupted by other test runs.
+Galasa enables you to generate test data on the fly via an application manager or find valid test data within an existing data lake.
+Use an application manager to lock test data within the Galasa framework whilst in use, so that it cannot be corrupted by other test runs.

 You can integrate Galasa tests with your existing tooling, allowing you to share data between tools within the same test.
 </details>